 Partnering for Success

-In addition to driving the selection of Dynamics AX, Polis also sought a new Dynamics AX partner to ensure Crown Tonka would achieve the highest return on their Dynamics investment by moving to Dynamics AX 2012.
+In addition to driving the selection of Dynamics AX, Polis also sought a new Dynamics AX partner to ensure Everidge would achieve the highest return on their Dynamics investment by moving to Dynamics AX 2012.

 When he heard that Stoneridge Software had recently launched a new partner organization with a focus on local customers, he knew it would be a good fit for his needs.
 “What caught my eye about Stoneridge Software was their product knowledge,” Polis said.
 “I love the fact that they have true product experts.”